tonysm/inertiajs/README.md

 2. `npm install && npm run dev`
 3. `php artisan serve` (or equivalent) to run server and test preset.

+### Installation with Auth Scaffolding

+1. Use `php artisan preset inertiajs --option=auth` to install the scaffolding
+2. `npm install && npm run dev`
+3. Install the ziggy composer package `composer require tightenco/ziggy` (to make your app routes available in JS land)
+4. Configure your database properly
+5. `php artisan serve` (or equivalent) to run server and test preset.

 ## More

 Learn more about Inertia.js from [@reinink](https://twitter.com/reinink)'s [introductory blog post](https://reinink.ca/articles/introducing-inertia-js).